service-mesh-performance/service-mesh-performance/docs/pages/dashboard/methodology.md

-# The Methodology of Service Mesh Performance
+# Service Mesh Performance Test Methodology

 ## Service Mesh Performance GitHub Action

 Meshery is the canonical implementation of the Service Mesh Performance specification.
 You can choose from multiple load generators and use a highly configurable set of load profiles with variable tunable facets to run a performance test.
 Meshery packages all these features into an easy-to-use GitHub Action.

-## Using meshery-smp-action
+## Meshery SMP GitHub Action

-The [Service Mesh Performance GitHub Action](https://github.com/layer5io/meshery-smp-action) is available in the GitHub Marketplace.You can create your own performance profiles to run repeatable tests with Meshery via:
+The [Service Mesh Performance GitHub Action](https://github.com/layer5io/meshery-smp-action) is available in the GitHub Marketplace.
+You can create your own performance profiles to run repeatable tests with Meshery via:
 - Configurable Benchmarking Test: Users can provide their own configuration, choose different service meshes and load generators.
 - Scheduled Benchmarking Test: The matrix of differenet serive meshes, load generators and configurations will be run perioically.